-20 See www.greaternorwichgrowth.org.uk/dmsdocument/554 for further information
+&lt;sup>23 See www.greaternorwichgrowth.org.uk/dmsdocument/554 for further information

-- Increase in seats into London in the morning peak period, and an increase of more than 1,000 services per week on the franchise network; and - Various other improvements including improvements to WiFi, stations and ticketing systems.
+- Replacement of the entire fleet of trains which will all be in service by the end of 2020; - More services and faster journeys across the network, including two 'Norwich in 90' trains each way per day; - Norwich to Cambridge services extended to Stansted Airport every hour; - Faster services between Cambridge and London; - Work with Network Rail to implement specific schemes to drive up performance and reliability throughout the franchise; - Increase in seats into London in the morning peak period, and an increase of more than 1,000 services per week on the franchise network; and - Various other improvements including improvements to WiFi, stations and ticketing systems.

-A priority is the improvement of the Cambridge Norwich services including half hourly frequency
+A priority is the improvement of the Cambridge Norwich services including half hourly frequency.